 Nate Silver plays a few rounds of Letterpress.
 He clips his toenails.
 He buys some groceries so he doesn’t have to go out to eat in the storm.

 In a year or two, we will need him again.
-But right now Nate Silver is reading A Storm of Swords and checking online if everyone’s travel times really synch up.
+But right now Nate Silver is reading A Storm of Swords and using Wolfram Alpha to check if all the characters’ travel times really synch up.
 Tomorrow he might buy some sneakers.